-Emily Ozer selected as finalist for the 2020 Institutional Challenge Grant
+Emily Ozer and research team awarded the 2020 Institutional Challenge Grant

 The William T. Grant Foundation focuses on funding research and practice in social and health inequalities among youth.
 Through its Institutional Challenge Grant, the foundation aims to support the work of research-practice partnerships: research teams demonstrating collaboration between research institutions and public agencies or nonprofits to address youth inequalities.
 The winner of this grant, to be announced in March, will receive $650,000 over three years to sustain community-based research to address youth inequalities.